SimVascular/simvascular.github.io-archive/source/documentation/installation/_mac.md

-# Installation Instructions for Mac #
+# Installation Instructions for Apple OS X #

 1. Launch the downloaded package and agree to the terms of service.